henki-robotics/robotics_essentials_ros2/1-ros_2_introduction/README.md

     ```
    <img src="images/ros2_topic_info.png" alt="ROS 2 topic info" width="600">

+We see that there is one publisher for the `/scan` topic, which is the driver node of the simulated lidar on Andino.
+What node is then subscribing to this topic?

 ### Publish to a topic
 1. Move the robot by publishing to cmd_vel topic